Zeekk3n/Andrey.github.io/_posts/2023-04-04-ecpptv2-writeup.md

 ./opt/.backup.sh

 ```
-and we found something let's reasearch it in order to find vulnerabilities
+and we found something let's reasearch it in order to find vulnerabilities.

 ```bash
 hagrid98@Aragog:/$ ls -l ./opt/.backup.sh
 -rwxr-xr-x 1 hagrid98 hagrid98 81 Apr  1  2021 ./opt/.backup.sh
 ```
-seems that we can take an adventage of it so let's get it
+seems that we can take an adventage of it so let's get it.

 ```bash
 #!/bin/bash